ks233ever/MLEngineering-DataEngineering-Processing/KubeFlow/README.md

-KubeFlow is a Machine Lerning toolkit that runs on top of Kubernetes
+KubeFlow is a Machine Learning toolkit that runs on top of Kubernetes.

 These projects were implemented using Google Cloud Platform.
-You can also deploy Kubeflow on an AWS EKS cluster, or within [Sagemaker](https://aws.amazon.com/about-aws/whats-new/2020/06/amazon-sagemaker-components-kubeflow-pipelines/) now.
+You can also deploy Kubeflow on an AWS EKS cluster, or within [Sagemaker](https://aws.amazon.com/about-aws/whats-new/2020/06/amazon-sagemaker-components-kubeflow-pipelines/) now

+**distributed_multi_node_training** is an example of multi worker, multi node, distributed training job in KubeFlow

+**Katib_Hyperparam_Tuning** is an example of performing hyperparamter tuning using Katib